Theory of Operation: Test & Accept Platform

 The platform incorporates AI capabilities to enhance productivity while maintaining thoroughness:

-- Automated test case generation based on acceptance criteria
+• Automated test generation based on criteria

-- Requirement completeness analysis to identify potential gaps
+• Requirement completeness analysis to identify potential gaps

-- Test coverage optimization to ensure comprehensive validation
+• Test coverage optimization to ensure comprehensive validation

 Advanced Technical Capabilities